paolomaccallini-hub/DecodeME/README.md

    Rscript DecodeME_main.R
    ```

-## Liftover and harmonization
+## Liftover and harmonisation

-`DecodeME_main.R` standardizes the summary statistics with
+`DecodeME_main.R` standardises the summary statistics with
 [`format_sumstats`](https://github.com/neurogenomics/MungeSumstats), which
 harmonizes allele columns and **lifts coordinates from GRCh38 to GRCh37**.
 The
 conversion ensures that downstream steps operate on GRCh37 positions, matching